G Suite bundles a lot of great stuff.

 If you’re a non-profit or a school, you’re in luck.
 You get access to a full version of G Suite without having to pay a dime.
 That’s an incredible deal.

 For the rest of us, it is possible to get G Suite for free if we’re willing to use a free Gmail account, access Google’s product suite through that Gmail account, and then connect our company email to that account.
 This option does have limited storage and doesn’t give us an easy way to manage users.
 That’s why I only recommend going this route if your company is very small.
 If you only have one or two other people that need company emails, you can get G Suite for free by going this route.

 Remember not to lose sight of the big picture.
-I know I’ve spent too much time trying to chase discounts on products in the past.
 Once any of my businesses get to the point that I have a team of employees, I always subscribe to G Suite to free up my time for growing the business.
 The cost of G Suite is higher but I easily make that back in time and simplicity.

 If you are going to sign up for G Suite, check out our guide on The 7 Best Practices of a World-Class G Suite Admin.
 That’ll help keep your G Suite account secure and your costs under control.